danialmd81/Network-Security-Project/5_PC2/04-RsaCtfTool/README.md

 If you installed gmpy2 with homebrew(`brew install gmp`), you might have to point clang towards the header files with this command:
 ``CFLAGS=-I/opt/homebrew/include LDFLAGS=-L/opt/homebrew/lib pip3 install -r requirements.txt``

-### Optional to factor roca keys upto 512 bits, Install neca:
+### Optional to factor roca keys upto 512 bits, Install neca

 You can follow the instructions at : `https://www.mersenneforum.org/showthread.php?t=23087`

 ## TODO (aka.
 Help wanted !)

-- Implement a test method for each attack.
+* Implement a test method for each attack.
-- Assign the correct algorithm complexity in **Big O** notation for each attack.
+* Assign the correct algorithm complexity in __Big O__ notation for each attack.
-- Support multiprime RSA, the project currently supports textbook RSA.
+* Support multiprime RSA, the project currently supports textbook RSA.
-- Wanted feature: Ransomware decrypter.
+* Wanted feature: Ransomware decrypter.

 ## Contributing

-- Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guideline for the bare minimum acceptable PRs.
+* Please read the [CONTRIBUTING.md](CONTRIBUTING.md) guideline for the bare minimum acceptable PRs.
-- Also please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), any contribution of any user not honoring it will ignored and the user blocked, good manners are paramount.
+* Also please read the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md), any contribution of any user not honoring it will ignored and the user blocked, good manners are paramount.

 ## Thanks to all our Contributors